Larry Hess CPA

 If the debt is $50,000 or less you will qualify for an installment agreement with payments of an amount that is the greater of your debt spread over 72 months or the amount that will pay in full your debt by the expiration of the 10-year statute of limitations for collections.
 Note: This options requires that your payments be made by direct debit to your bank account.

-If you owe more than $50,000, you will be required to provide the IRS with financial information so they can determine the acceptable monthly payment amount.
-They determine this amount with an analysis and documentation of (1) the equity in your assets plus (2) your income minus (3) your allowable living expenses.
-These are the standards the IRS uses to determine how much money taxpayers need for basic living expenses such as housing and utilities, food, transportation, and healthcare, based on family size and where they live..
+Financial information is required if you owe more than $50,000, so they can determine the acceptable (to them!) monthly payment amount.
+They determine this amount with an analysis and documentation of (1) the equity in your assets plus (2) your income minus (3) your allowable living expenses and certain other expenses.

 Partial pay installment agreement.
 The IRS has the discretion to approve a monthly payment that will not pay off your debt within 72 months and before the 10-year collection statute of limitations expires.
 That's called a partial pay installment agreement.
 This arrangement is subject to periodic review to determine whether you might be able to make a larger monthly payment.